 - 8.1.
-The academy's AED is located in the medical room, behind the main school office on the ground floor of the admin block. - 8.2.
+The academy's AED(s) is /are located in the medical room behind the main office. - 8.2.
 The AED should only be used where a person is in cardiac arrest.
 It should not be used where a person is conscious, breathing and / or his or her heart is still beating. - 8.3.
-If a person is suffering from a cardiac arrest, the first person on the scene should immediately call the emergency services and commence CPR.
+If a person is suffering from cardiac arrest, the first person on the scene should immediately call the emergency services and commence CPR.
 If possible, a member of staff who is trained in the use of AEDs should be called for.
 However, AEDs are designed to be used by any person by following the step-by-step instructions on the AED. - 8.4.
 The person administering the AED should ensure that the area around the casualty is clear before administering the AED.
 They should then stay with the casualty until the emergency services arrive.